View_02_final-1-1

 Cultural Heritage and Archaeology

-Our archaeology consultants have liaised with Clywd-Powys Archaeological Trust (CPAT), who are the archaeological consultees to Wrexham County Borough Council and Cadw, the statutory heritage consultee for Wales.
-An Archaeological Desk Based Assessment has been completed which considers the proposal and the cable route options in the context of designate heritage assets, such as nearby Offa’s Dyke, as well as the potential for sub-surface non-designated assets.
+Our archaeology consultants have liaised with Clywd-Powys Archaeological Trust (CPAT).
+An Archaeological Desk Based Assessment has been completed which considers the proposal and the cable route options in the context of designated heritage assets, such as nearby Offa’s Dyke, as well as the potential for sub-surface non-designated assets.

-Following the desk-based assessment and upon recommendation of CPAT, a geophysical survey of the site has been completed.
-This has indicated potential areas of archaeological interest and we have now completed trial trenching.
+Following the desk-based assessment and upon recommendation of CPAT, a geophysical survey of the site was completed.
+This was followed by archaeological trial trenching, which concluded that the archaeological potential of the proposed development site.

-A Settings Assessment has been completed to determine the potential for any effects on heritage assets within 3km of the site, along with a Heritage Impact Assessment.
-These have been included within the planning application.
-It is anticipated that, with appropriate mitigation, such as screening, sensitive site design and considered planning of the cable route, the potential impact of the development on nearby above ground heritage assets will be minor to moderate.
+A Settings Assessment and Heritage Impact Assessment has been completed to determine the potential for any effects on any above ground heritage assets within 3km of the site.
+With appropriate mitigation, such as screening, sensitive site design and considered planning of the cable route, the potential impact of the development on nearby above ground heritage assets will be minor to moderate.”

 Biodiversity Net Gain (BNG)

-it is anticipated that the scheme will deliver a significant Net Benefit for Biodiversity.
-This will be achieved through the enhancement of 11ac of land to the west of the site to benefit roosting/foraging/commuting bats, nesting/foraging birds, invertebrates, grassland habitat and riparian habitat.
-The land will be brought into long-term conservation management which will ensure a sustainable future for this area and the flora/fauna that it supports.
-Invertebrates and pollinators will benefit from the creation of a greater diversity in vegetation structure and habitat types, as well as specific features such as grass heaps, refugia, south-facing banks and topographical variation.
+The scheme will deliver a significant Net Benefit for Biodiversity.
+This will primarily be achieved through the enhancement of 4.5ha of land to the west of the site to benefit bats, birds, invertebrates, grassland habitat and riparian habitat.
+The land will be brought into long-term conservation management which will ensure a sustainable future for this area and the flora and fauna that it supports.
+There will also be new planting and enhancement of existing hedgerows on the main development site.

 Hydrology